29th September 2017. By Edward Stratmann.

 After initially damaging his knee on international duty for Holland back in April, an ailment he played through by using injections at the back end of last season, Roma's medical team discovered he'd require arthroscopic surgery on a small lesion on his anterior meniscus to clear up the problem and alleviate Karsdorp from any future pain.

 While the operation in July was a success, the Dutchman's rehabilitation ensured he'd be on the sidelines for a decent amount of time.
 It was hoped he'd be available for Roma's season opener in August against Atalanta.
-However, it quickly became apparent he'd need a l
+However, it quickly became apparent he'd need a little longer to recover.

 - Posted: September 15, 2017Categories: Mainz 05Read more »